Which Is Better for Painted Cabinet Doors - MDF or Paint-Grade Wood?

 Winner: MDF

 Although you will find it easier to prepare paint-grade wood for the first coat of primer, you will have problems after that.
-MDF takes more work to start with, but once you have them ready, finishing them is much easier than finishing paint-grade wood doors.
+MDF doors take more work to start with, but once you have them ready, finishing them is much easier than finishing paint-grade wood doors.

 MDF | Paint-Grade Wood | |